 I saw an extremely helpful occupational therapist, who organised getting me a bath chair lift and easy chair.

-If you have Parkinson's, you may have problems with everyday tasks such as getting in and out of the bath.
+If you have Parkinson's, you may have problems with everyday tasks such as bathing, dressing, eating, working and learning.
 An occupational therapist will help you manage these tasks.